Bill/orchestrated_app/README.markdown

 Unlike delayed_job ```delay```, the orchestrated ```orchestrated``` method takes an optional parameter: the prerequisite.
 The prerequisite determines when your workflow step is ready to run.

 The return value from "orchestrate" is itself a ready-to-use prerequisite.
 You saw this in the statement generation example above.
-The result of the first orchestrate call was sent as an argument to the second.
+The result of the first ```orchestrated``` call was sent as an argument to the second.
 In this way, the second workflow step was suspended until after the first one finished.
 You may have also noticed from that example that if you specify no prerequisite then the step will be ready to run immediately, as was the case for the "generate" call).

 There are five kinds of prerequisite in all.
 Some of them are used for combining others.
 The prerequisites types, also known as "completion expressions" are: